-CSE 230 - Computer Organization and Assembly Language Programming CSE 310 - Data Structures and Algorithms EEE 203 - Signals and Systems I EEE 350 - Random Signal Analysis MATH 243 - Discrete Math Structures
+CSE 230 - Computer Organization and Assembly Language Programming

+CSE 310 - Data Structures and Algorithms

+EEE 203 - Signals and Systems I

+EEE 350 - Random Signal Analysis

+MATH 243 - Discrete Math Structures

-Notice of Admission - Computer Engineering submits its recommendation of admission to the Office of Graduate Education and the final notice of admission decision are posted by the Office of Graduate Education on MyASU (my.asu.edu).
+Notice of Admission - Computer Engineering submits its recommendation of admission to the Office of Graduate Admission and the final notice of admission decision are posted by the Office of Graduate Admission on MyASU (my.asu.edu).

-Pre-admission Credits and Transfer Credit - Please refer to the Office of Graduate Education policies and procedures.
+Pre-admission Credits and Transfer Credit - Please refer to the Office of Graduate College's policies and procedures.

-Transferring Between Programs - Students that want to change from a Master's to a Ph.D. in Computer Engineering must submit a new application with the Office of Graduate Education.
-If admitted, the Office of Graduate Education Pre-Admission policy states that student is allowed to use only twelve credits with grades of "B" or better from the original program to the new program.
+Transferring Between Programs - Students wanting to change between concentrations or change from a Master's to a Ph.D. in Computer Engineering must submit a new application with the Office of Graduate Admission.
+If admitted, the Office of Graduate College Pre-Admission policy states that a student is allowed to use only twelve credits with grades of "B" or better from the original program to the new program.
 However, petitions to the Pre-Admission policy will be considered on a case-by-case basis.

-VI.
-MS Degree Requirements
+V. MS Degree Requirements

-A minimum of 30 credit hours of coursework beyond the bachelor's degree and deficiency courses are required to complete the MS degrees.
+A minimum of 30 credit hours of coursework beyond the bachelor's degree and deficiency courses are required to complete the MS degree.
 All Master's students are required to develop and submit an Interactive Plan of Study (iPOS) through online ASU Interactive during the first semester at ASU.
 The iPOS should be developed with the aid of the student's faculty advisor.
-The CE Graduate Academic Advisor, acting on behalf of the Graduate Program Chair, will initially advise the student.
+The CEN Graduate Academic Advisor, acting on behalf of the Graduate Program Chair, will initially advise the student.
 Students pursuing the non-thesis option will list the Program Chair as their faculty advisor.
 Students pursuing the thesis option should seek out a faculty member in his or her area of study to serve as advisor and committee chair.